ernhollam/AbernathyClinic/README.md

 ### Running the application with Docker

-Dockerfiles are available at the root folder of each microservice, thus you can either build the images or pull them from the Docker Hub.
+Dockerfiles are available at the root folder of each microservice, thus you can either build the images (you must run `mvn clean package` to generate the jar files prior to the build) or pull them from the Docker Hub.

 #### Get the application

-Clone the repository at https://github.com/ernhollam/Mediscreen `git clone https://github.com/ernhollam/Mediscreen`
+Clone the repository at https://github.com/ernhollam/Mediscreen

+`git clone https://github.com/ernhollam/Mediscreen`

 #### Build jar files